sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 Welcome to the 7th International Conference on Software Language Engineering.

-* all tweets about SLE are here: https://twitter.com/search?q=%40sleconf&src=typd
+* all tweets about SLE are here: https://twitter.com/search?q=%40sleconf&src=typd, since they are all mentioning `@sleconf`
 * we did not use the #sle2014 hash tag because some marathon people stole it on the first day :-)

 ---